 How can I be a better magician?
 Pt.
 5 – 6 steps to create your first show

 This was terrifying for me.
 Aside from the fact that I am close up magician by trade!
-My mentors pushed me into it though, saying it would be parlour, or grand cabaret; it would make for good training.
-They were right of course, but here is the advice I wish I had received in order to help improve my first stage show.
-I have put them in an order that I would have like to receive them when I was starting out, but whatever order you choose to do them should be fine, hopefully they can all provide some useful concepts though.
+My mentors pushed me into it though, saying it would be a parlour or grand cabaret show rather than stage magic per se; it would make for proper training.
+They were right, of course, but here is the advice I wish I had received in order to help improve my first stage show.
+I had put them in an order that I would have like to receive them when I was starting, but whatever order you choose to do them should be fine; hopefully, they can all provide some useful concepts though.

 1. Learn other magicians magic effects

 This is a bit of a given, as where else are you going to start, except by copying the greatest magical minds who came before you.
 Learn their effects, individually and as a routine.
 Practice and perform these until you an unrelentingly familiar with them, inside out and upside down.

 At this stage, you should be learning every bit of magic you can from every possible source you can find.
 You may not yet know what kind of magician you want to be, what style you most want to move towards, so experiment, find out which parts of magic you enjoy the most and then focus in on that.